 - Change the blower filter.
 It is best to change the filter twice a year, usually before summer and before winter starts is a good reminder.
 You will want a clean filter to trap dust and mold from the home.

-- If your unit isn’t cooling properly, you may need Freon added, due to a leak in the coolant line.
+- If your unit isn’t cooling properly, you may need Freon added, usually due to a leak in the coolant line.
 This part must be done by a professional.
 Handling Freon requires a license and is dangerous if not handled properly.
 Find locals in your area that can help with Freon re-charging.

 - Turn the unit back on.
 You are now set up with a clean unit ready to cool your home for the summer.

 Basic maintenance is required for everything, especially items with motors and condensers!
 Use these tips for air conditioner maintenance to make sure your air conditioner works are maximum efficiency.

 Thank you so much for reading Mobile Home Living!